microsoft/vscode-docs/api/extension-guides/web-extensions.md

 WebWorkers can be used as an alternative to forking processes.
 We have updated several language servers to run as web extensions, including the built-in [JSON](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [CSS](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features) and [HTML](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features) language servers.
 The [Language Server Protocol](#language-server-protocol-in-web-extensions) section below gives more details.

 The browser runtime environment limits the use of libraries written in programming languages other than JavaScript.
 Some libraries can be compiled to [WebAssembly](https://webassembly.org/).
-The [vscode-anycode](https://github.com/microsoft/vscode-anycode) extension is an example.
+Have a look at the [vscode-anycode](https://github.com/microsoft/vscode-anycode) extension is an example.
+It uses the tree sitter library originally implemented in c.

 ### Language Server Protocol in web extensions